 What happens if I’m suspected of academic misconduct?

-If you’re suspected of academic misconduct, for example if there’s code in your assignment from another student or from the internet that you haven’t referenced in your statement of originality, then there’s a formal process which we have to follow:
+If you’re suspected of academic misconduct, for example if there’s some code in your assignment which is identical to some code from somewhere else (e.g. another student’s submission or code from the internet) that you have not referenced in your statement of originality, then there’s a formal process which we have to follow:

 you’ll receive a “Potential Academic Misconduct” email—this is an ANU-wide template email that we are required to send in this situation